Power Industry

 Our membrane systems are designed to efficiently recover valuable metals from industrial effluents and processing streams.
 By utilizing advanced membrane technology, these systems enable the recovery and purification of acids and alkalis from metallurgical waste streams, significantly reducing chemical consumption and operational costs.
 Additionally, our solutions effectively treat effluents containing heavy metals, acids, and organic contaminants, ensuring compliance with stringent environmental discharge standards.
 The typical processes involved are Pretreatment + Ultrafiltration + Reverse Osmosis, with parameters specifically set to ensure optimal water quality.

-Hollow Fiber Ultrafiltration (UF) Membrane
+Hollow Fiber Ultrafiltration (UF) Membranes

-Hollow fiber ultrafiltration (UF) technology effectively removes suspended solids, emulsified oils, and particulate matter from wastewater, ensuring high-quality treatment and improved water reuse potential.
+Hollow Fiber Ultrafiltration (UF) technology effectively removes suspended solids, emulsified oils, and particulate matter from wastewater, ensuring high-quality treatment and improved water reuse potential.

 Spiral Wound Reverse Osmosis (RO) Membrane

-For metal recovery and recycling, spiral wound reverse osmosis (RO) technology recovers high-purity water and concentrates metal solutions for reuse or further processing.
-In water and wastewater treatment, it effectively separates dissolved salts and heavy metals from water streams, enhancing resource efficiency and environmental sustainability.
+For metal recovery and recycling, Spiral Wound Reverse Osmosis (RO) technology recovers high-purity water and concentrates metal solutions for reuse or further processing.
+In water and wastewater treatment, it effectively separates dissolved salts and heavy metals from water streams, enhancing resource efficiency and environmental sustainability

 Electrodialysis (ED)